plone/plone.app.robotframework/docs/source/plone-keywords/index.rst

 Plone Keywords
 ==============================================================================

 plone.act provides high-level keywords to test Plone.
-Idealy it should provide all the keywords that are necessary to write acceptance test in Plone.
+Ideally it should provide all the keywords that are necessary to write acceptance test in Plone.